Stuyvesant-Science-Bowl/ScienceBowl/README.md

 ```
 ./MakeSubjectPDFs.sh
 ```
-The rounds will be created in the PDFs/ directory
+The Subject PDFs will be created in the PDFs/ directory

 #Setting up the Google Form